CWOChris/forum-fulguris/README.md

 * "cd Develop" "npm init" "npm i" "npm run start" then open inosmina.

 ## Usage
-*
+* Backend technology for inventory management in an e-commerce environment.

 ## Credits
-* None
+* @CWOChris

 ## License
 This project is licensed under the MIT license. https://opensource.org/licenses/MIT

 ## Badges
-*
+* None

 ## Features
 * Credentials that work with the SQL database so that I can create the walkthrough video.

 ## Contributing
-* FOR ABOVE Backend technology for inventory management in an e-commerce environment.
+* None

 ## Tests
 * Logging and console logs at different points in the code give back errors, also, you will be given a response in insomnia specifying the error encountered whenever one occurs.